DharmeshHub/OptimizingMLPipeline/README.md

 The data used here is of direct marketing campaigns through phone calls for banking institution.
 The classification goal is to predict if customer will subscribe to term deposit (yes/no).
 Dataset consits of 32950 records with 20 independent variables out of which 10 are numeric features and 10 are categorical features.
 Additionally targetvariable is "y".

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-The best performing model was the HyperDrive model with ID <HD_fda34223-a94c-456b-8bf7-52e84aa1d17e_14.
-It derived from a Scikit-learn pipeline and had an accuracy of 0.91760.
+The best permforming model was the AutoML model with ID - AutoML_f6431fa8-cd51-40d7-817e-97ca693a2e1d_4, the accuracy was 0.91558 and algorithm used was VotingEnsemble.
-In contrast, for the AutoML model with ID AutoML_ee4a685e-34f2-4031-a4f9-fe96ff33836c_13, the accuracy was 0.91618 and the algorithm used was VotingEnsemble.
+In Compared to the Scikit-learn HyperDriver model with ID - HD_6606dab1-d34f-429d-8535-6b44ff6a8ab9_29 and accuracy was 0.90789

 ## Scikit-learn Pipeline